-To minimize temporal variation in reporting errors (or nuances), only vessels that fished all 10 years (2004 to 2013) were deemed the most likely to provide consistent responses through time.
-Vessel operators may have changed through time.
+Based on advice from the late-July STAR panel, a filter that had previously required that a vessel fished in all 10 years (2004-2013) to be included was relaxed to requiring vessels to have fished in only three years to be included.
+This increased precision, but did not change the selection of covariates in the final model.
 Individual observations of catch (in kg) and effort (hook hour, or the number of hooks used multiplied by the number of hours fished) were at the trip level, where multi-set trips were aggregated to the trip level.
 ODFW sets bimonthly trip landing limits for black rockfish and these have changed through time.
 However, trip limits have not generally been exceeded in the subset of logbook data used for black rockfish, and thus there was no need to exclude subsequent trips.
-The final subset of logbook data included 4,848 trips (18% of the full set of logbook data) from 16 vessels (Figure 84).
+The final subset of logbook data included 13,522 trips (60% of the full set of logbook data) from 113 vessels (Figure 85).